wiresock/WFPCalloutExplorer/README.md

 1. Build the `WFPCalloutExplorer` project using Visual Studio 2022.
 2. Run the executable.
 The program will dynamically load the `ntdll.dll`, query system modules, and inspect each module to determine if it is a WFP callout filter driver.

+Alternatively, precompiled binaries for `x86`, `x64`, and `arm64` platforms are available in the [Releases section](https://github.com/wiresock/WFPCalloutExplorer/releases) of this repository.

 ## Functionality

 - Dynamically retrieves system modules using the `NtQuerySystemInformation` function.